vatsimph/learn/docs/classroom/vfr.md

 ## Topographic Map

 The Philippine 1:250,000 topographic index below is a useful VFR reference for visual navigation.
-Hover over a sheet to see its number and area, and click it to open the full topographic chart (opens on the NAMRIA website).
+Hover over a sheet to see its area, and click it to open the full topographic chart (opens on the NAMRIA website).

 <style>
   #topo-tt {